divyadharsha19/Youtube_clone/README.md

 ﻿# Youtube_clone
-## going to work on this process of  reating a youtube
+## going to work on this process of  creating a youtube